mackerell-lab/.github/profile/README.md

 # The MacKerell Group

-Hi there, welcome to the MacKerell Group Github Organization.
-This is our official homepage that has both our public and private code for our organization.
+Hi there, welcome to the MacKerell Group Github.
+This is our github that has both our public and private code.
 If you are a collaborator, please browse through and feel free to reach out to Alex or Sulstice for any access to repositories.

 #### Important Links